ericoporto/ags-manual-wiki/ScriptKeywords.md

 if you scripted a loop wrongly.

-However, there are some rare situations in which you need a loop to run several thousand times (for example, when initialising a very large array).
+However, there are some rare situations in which you need a loop to run several thousand times (for example, when initializing a very large array).
 In this case, the *noloopcheck* keyword can be used to stop AGS aborting your script.